multifreded/hv20/day18/README.md

           38 Dateien
 ```

-Then the image was mounted and its contents inspected.
+Then the image is mounted and its contents inspected …

 ```sh
 $ sudo mount /dev/loop0 /mnt